Halifax Harbour Bridges

 The Halifax-Dartmouth Bridge Commission, operating as Halifax Harbour Bridges, is a Nova Scotia Crown corporation created in 1950 by provincial statute.
 It currently operates under a new statute passed in 2005 named the Halifax-Dartmouth Bridge Commission Act.
 The commission is responsible for constructing, operating, and maintaining two suspension bridges that cross Halifax Harbour between the communities of Halifax and Dartmouth.
-The commission also maintains authority over any other bridge or tunnel structures crossing the harbour limits, including the Northwest Arm, although no such bridge or tunnel currently exists.

-In March 2009, the commission launched its current operating name, Halifax Harbour Bridges, as well as an updated logo.
 The Commission reports to the Minister of Finance and the Nova Scotia Cabinet approves the Commission's financing.
 The commission has nine board members, five of whom are appointed by the provincial government, including the chair and vice-chair; the Halifax Regional Municipality appoints four councillors to the remaining seats on the board.
 The commission's toll rates are approved by the Nova Scotia Utility and Review Board.

+History

+The Halifax-Dartmouth Bridge Commission was created by provincial statute on 6 December 1950.
+Three commissioners, including the chairman and secretary, were appointed by the provincial government.
+The cities of Halifax and Dartmouth each appointed two commissioners, while the Halifax County Municipality appointed one.
+The bridge commission held its first meeting in January 1951.

+Later, two additional provincially appointed commissioners were added to the board's composition.

+In March 2009, the commission launched its current operating name, Halifax Harbour Bridges, as well as an updated logo.

+Board of commissioners

+The municipalities around Halifax Harbour were amalgamated in 1996.
+Today, the province appoints five bridge commissioners, while the Halifax Regional Municipality appoints four.